natstar93/natstar93.github.io/_posts/2016-03-02-refactoring.markdown

 image-subtitle:
 ---

-I've been doing a lot of linting on a repo we're upgrading to Node.
-This mainly involves changing things to the ES6 syntax.
+I've been doing a lot of linting on a repo that recently got upgraded to Node.
+This mainly involves changing things to the ES6 syntax since the code was written in ES5.
 I used airbnb eslint to help me flag stylistic errors and remaining ES5 code.

 Here are a couple of ways of refactoring an ES5 setTimeout function which I found particularly interesting.